Anees-Asif/AWS_and_Cloud_Computing/README.md

 ### Market Share - Breakdown

-The major cloud providers by market share (as of my last update in September 2021) are:
+The major cloud providers by market share are:
 - **Amazon Web Services (AWS)**
 - **Microsoft Azure**
 - **Google Cloud Platform (GCP)**

 ### 3 Largest Cloud Providers

-- **AWS**: Known for extensive services and market dominance.
+- **AWS**: Known for extensive services and popularity
 - **Azure**: Popular for integration with Microsoft products and services.
 - **GCP**: Recognized for data analytics and machine learning capabilities.